Degrees, Certificates, & Transfer Preparation

 Follow the instructions provided.

-drop classes by web.
+You may also add or drop classes by web.
 If you decide NOT to attend a course you have enrolled in, it is YOUR responsibility to officially withdraw from it.
-See withdrawal information on page
+See withdrawal information on page 64.

 For payment information, see the PAYMENT POLICY section.